click on your browser menu above ⁞ to translate the website in your language.

 If you want to directly order from the farmers and provided that the farmers agree, according their production and minimum order policy, we shall share the contact details and introduce you to better support the agroforestry vanilla farmers around the world.

-MANDATORY CERTIFICATES
+MANDATORY DOCUMENTS

 4 - The number four rule is the set of documents which shall always be provided together with the vanilla pods: the shipment tracking number if any, an invoice and a phytosanitary certificate from the origin country are the minimum requirements; a certificate of origin and analysis are strongly advised too, especially if it's a first order, or new species of Vanilla.
 If the reseller cannot provide you with these certificates it is because the vanilla has neither been inspected nor analysed.